sipeed/sipeed_wiki/docs/hardware/en/maixsense/maixsense-a075v/maixsense-a075v.md

 ![tof-07514](./../../../zh/maixsense/maixsense-a075v/assets/mt_pin.jpg)

->Before using this device, make sure that the 192.168.233.0/24 address segment is not occupied in your network environment, because the MS-A075V uses RNDIS and sets its IP address http://192.168.233.1.
+>Before using this device, make sure that the `192.168.233.0/24` address segment is not occupied in your network environment, because the MS-A075V uses RNDIS and sets its IP address `http://192.168.233.1`.

 Connect the module to the PC with power according to the figure above, then the built-in fan will start to work and the red light will be displayed at the lens.
-Select the browser and enter http://192.168.233.1 to preview the 3D point cloud image.
-After power-on, the system and program will be started 10s-15s later.
+Select the browser and enter `http://192.168.233.1` to preview the 3D point cloud image.
+After power-on, the system and program will be started 10s-15s delayed.

 **Quick preview using web upper computer (front and side) :**